 2016 Meursault - so typical for Chardonnay grape aroma of melted butter, clean and intense, fine acidity and nerve.
 Complex with great distinction and length.
 Not bad at all.
 92p.

-2016 Puligny Montrachet Villages - really fine wine with fine acidity and energy, aromatic and well-knitted on the palate.
+2016 Puligny Montrachet Villages - excellent wine with fine acidity and energy, aromatic and well-knitted palate.
 Fine intensity and length, 92p.

 Domaine Y. Clerget: